LGN520/farreach-public/docs/netreach.md

 	- Add key-based routing in switch (hash_partition_tbl in basic.p4)
 		+ Add range matching rules (configure/table_configure.py)
 - Support YCSB
-	- Copy client.c to yscb_remote_client.c and integrate YCSB parser into transaction phase (TODO: ycsb_remote_client.c)
+	- Copy client.c to yscb_remote_client.c and integrate YCSB parser into transaction phase (ycsb_remote_client.c)
 - TODO: For put req
 	+ If the entry is empty, we need to update the cache directly and notify the server (do not need to drop put_req, which becomes put_req_n; need to clone for put_res)
 	+ If the entry is not empty but key matches, we need to update value (need to drop original put req; need to clone for put_res)